 GRANTS / DEVELOPMENT

 There are chapters on Bear Smart Durango in two books, “Living With Bears: A Practical Guide to Bear Country,” by Linda Masterson and “Great Colorado Bear Stories,” by Laura Pritchett, both highlighting the efforts of the organization.

-There are countless other incredibly smart and creative bear people that Bear Smart Durango would not be able to function without.
-Other advisors that Bear Smart Durango relies on for bear behavior and human-bear conflict issues include, but by no means limited to:
+There are countless incredibly smart and creative bear people that Bear Smart Durango would not be able to function without.
+Some advisors that Bear Smart Durango relies on for bear behavior and human-bear conflict issues include, but by no means are limited to:

 - Diana Doan-Crider, Bear Specialist Group Member, International Bear Association

 - Mark Ruby, Bear Ranger, Swan Valley Bear Resources